babak2/HAAMoS/README.md

-# HAAMoS Residential Segregation model
+# Hybrid Agent‐based Microsimulation of Segregation (HAAMoS) model

 This model was not initially developed with public usage in mind.